Skip to main content

 3. Following the enactment of the BEEO in 2012, the BEC and the EAC were promulgated at the same time to regulate the energy efficiency of buildings services installations.

 Both BEC and EAC are reviewed on regular basis to keep the Codes of Practice abreast of the times.
-The new edition of BEC 2024 & EAC 2024 will be fully implemented on 23 August 2025.
-The BEC 2024 uplifts the energy efficiency standards with an improvement of more than 20% as compared with the 2015 edition.
+The new edition of BEC 2024 & EAC 2024 have been fully implemented on 23 August 2025, uplifted the energy efficiency standards by more than 20% as compared with the 2015 edition.

-To ease the submission process, in addition to by mail and delivery in person, EMSD has also allowed E-submission via EMSD Web-Based Regulatory Services by using iAMSmart+.
+Apart from submission by mail and delivery in person, EMSD encourages to electronically submit the applications via EMSD Web-Based Regulatory Services by using iAMSmart+.

 Back to top